discord-trolling/.github/profile/README.md

-# discord-trolling
+# discord-trolling (deprecated)
-An ecosystem of tools and libraries to simplify the Discord API
+An ecosystem of tools and libraries to simplify the Discord API.
+Deprecated in favor of https://github.com/ferretcode/goated

 ## the tools we make
 - [discord-trolling](https://github.com/discord-trolling/discord-trolling) a library for making discord bots easy